This country-specific Q&A provides an overview of Litigation that may occur in Russia.

 Also, recently a new category of disputes relating to crypto technologies has emerged.
 In 2018, the Ninth Appellate Commercial Court courts has recognized a crypto currency as an asset and included it into the bankruptcy estate of the debtor.
 Due to the rapid development of crypto technologies, the courts will have to further deal with various crypto technologies issues not directly regulated by law.

-What, in your opinion, will be the impact of technology on commercial litigation in the next five years?
+Will be the impact of technology on commercial litigation in your jurisdiction in the next 5 years?

 Over the last 10 years, different technologies significantly facilitated the conduct of commercial litigation:

 - In 2009-2010, the Higher Commercial Court launched an electronic court system allowing parties to monitor all court cases and review judgements (https://kad.arbitr.ru/);